Butch Benton

-Alfred Lee "Butch" Benton (born August 24, 1957) is a former Major League Baseball right-handed catcher.
+Alfred Lee "Butch" Benton (born August 24, 1957) is an American former Major League Baseball right-handed catcher.
 He was selected sixth overall in the 1975 Major League Baseball Draft by the New York Mets.

 Early years

 Benton played both football and baseball at Godby High School in Tallahassee, Florida.
 He declined a football scholarship to the University of Florida when the Mets drafted him in the first round of the 1975 amateur draft.
 After four seasons in their farm system, in which he batted .275 with 22 home runs and 189 runs batted in, he made the jump from double A to the major leagues at age 21 in 1978 when he joined the Mets as a September call-up.

 New York Mets

 He made his major league debut on September 14, pinch-hitting for Roy Lee Jackson.
 Facing the Montreal Expos' Dan Schatzeder, Benton flew out to center field.
 He did not break into the lineup again until September 29 at Wrigley Field, when he was hit by a Mike Krukow pitch as a pinch hitter.
 Benton scored his only run as a Met pinch running for Ed Kranepool the next day.

 On October 1, the last day of the season, Benton saw his first opportunity to play in the field.
 Again facing the Chicago Cubs at Wrigley, his first major league hit was a single off Lynn McGlothen that drove in a run.
 He also singled off Dave Geisel in the ninth, driving in the fifth run of the Mets' 5-3 victory.
 Benton was the sixth-youngest player to appear in the National League in 1978.

 Benton spent the entirety of the 1979 season with the Mets' triple A affiliate in Tidewater and fared poorly, hitting only .198 with three home runs and 25 runs batted in.
 As the fourth catcher in the Mets' depth chart, he was called up midway through the 1980 season when both John Stearns and Ron Hodges were sidelined with injuries.
 Batting .263 at the time of his promotion, Benton managed just one hit in 21 at bats as Alex Trevino's backup over the remainder of the season in the major leagues.